 Postaxial polydactyly is most common and involves an extra digit on the ulnar/fibular side of the limb.
 Most commonly, the extra finger is rudimentary, but it can be completely developed.
 In people of African descent, this type of polydactyly is usually an isolated defect.
 In other populations, it is more often associated with a syndrome of multiple congenital anomalies or chromosomal defects.
 Among the syndromes to be considered are Greig cephalopolysyndactyly syndrome, Meckel syndrome, Ellis-van Creveld syndrome, McKusick-Kaufman syndrome, Down syndrome Down Syndrome (Trisomy 21) Down syndrome is an anomaly of chromosome 21 that can cause intellectual disability, microcephaly, short stature, and characteristic facies.
 Diagnosis is suggested by physical anomalies and... read more , and Bardet-Biedl syndrome.

 Syndactyly is webbing or fusion of fingers or toes.
 Several different types are defined, and the majority follow an autosomal dominant inheritance pattern.
 Simple syndactyly involves only fusion of the soft tissue, whereas complex syndactyly also involves fusion of the bones.
 Complex syndactyly is present in Apert syndrome (with craniosynostosis Craniosynostosis Craniosynostosis is premature fusion of one or more calvarial sutures.
 (See also Introduction to Congenital Craniofacial and Musculoskeletal Disorders and Overview of Congenital Craniofacial... read more ).
 Syndactyly of the ring and the small fingers is common in oculo-dento-digital dysplasia.
-Smith-Lemli-Opitz syndrome manifests with syndactyly of the 2nd and 3rd toes along with multiple other congenital anomalies.
+Smith-Lemli-Opitz syndrome manifests with syndactyly of the second and third toes along with multiple other congenital anomalies.

 Typically, x-rays are done to determine which bones are involved.
 When defects appear to be familial or if a genetic syndrome is suspected, evaluation should also include a thorough assessment for other physical, chromosomal, and genetic abnormalities.
 When available, assessment by a clinical geneticist is useful.